 How are dogs infected by ringworm?

 Ringworm is commonly spread through skin-to-skin contact with another animal.
 However, keep in mind that a dog can still become infected with ringworm just by becoming exposed to a place that an infected animal has recently come into contact with.
+Fungal spores can stay dormant on inanimate objects up to several month.
+These fungal spores can be killed with a chlorine bleach and water solution.
 Puppies, older dogs, and animals that have an immune system deficiency are all at a higher risk for contracting ringworm.

 It’s important to keep in mind that this skin infection can affect humans as well.
 When a dog is diagnosed with a severe case of ringworm, his owner and other household pets become susceptible to this infection, and will display similar symptoms.